Temple of the Five Immortals (Shiyan): The Abbot

 Date of Birth: 1964, Henan Province, Shang Qiu.
-Xing De traveled extensively in his youth, seeking out many grandmasters in the mountains of China.
+Xing De traveled extensively in his youth, seeking out many grand masters in the mountains of China.
 He was accepted by many elders and has received many names.
 In 1991, he began his spiritual journey as an official layperson of Taoism.
 In 1996, he committed himself to a life of renunciation on White Horse Mountain (Wudang, Hubei Province).
-He studied the practices of cultivating Internal alchemy from the grandmasters and devoted much of his time to mantras, rituals, talismans, and Taoist Medicine, for which he received transmissions from the elders.
+He studied the practices of cultivating Internal alchemy from the grand masters and devoted much of his time to mantras, rituals, talismans, and Taoist Medicine, for which he received transmissions from the elders.
 He became the abbot of the Five Immortals Temple in 2000.
 He is a clergyman of the Mount Wudang Dragon Gate Sect Lineage, and the Pure Yang Sect Lineage and he is a Master of Jing Chan Ceremonies.